SteeltoeOSS/Documentation/api/v4/management/threaddump.md

 ## Configure Settings

 The following table describes the configuration settings that you can apply to the endpoint.
-Each key must be prefixed with `Management:Endpoints:Dump:`.
+Each key must be prefixed with `Management:Endpoints:ThreadDump:`.

 | Key | Description | Default |
 | --- | --- | --- |